History and Overview of Turks and Caicos

 The drinking age in the Turks and Caicos Islands is 18.
 Patrons appearing under 21 will be asked to show ID.

 Drugs are strictly prohibited, including marijuana.
 If it’s illegal in the United States or the United Kingdom, it’s probably illegal in the Turks and Caicos Islands.
-Any products which contain marijuana derivatives, such THC or CBD, are prohibited.
-There is no exception for medical marijuana products, even if accompanied with a doctor’s prescription.
+Any products which contain marijuana derivatives, such as THC or CBD, are prohibited.
+There is no exception for medical marijuana products, even if accompanied by a doctor’s prescription.

-Health and Medical
+Health and Medical Information

 There are no endemic diseases in the islands, and the WHO and CDC do not advise any mandatory vaccinations before visiting.